clarkritchie/1pw-github-secrets/GITHUB-PAT.md

 The PAT will need:

-*Repository permissions* -- Read and Write access to organization administration and organization secrets
+- *Repository permissions:* -- Read and Write access to organization administration and organization secrets

-If you are a GitHub Admin and want to write Organization secrets (the highest level), you'll also need:
+If you are a GitHub Admin (Owner) and want to write Organization secrets (e.g. the highest level), the PAT will also need:

-*Organization permissions* -- Read and Write access to administration, environments, and secrets
+- *Organization permissions:* -- Read and Write access to administration, environments, and secrets